-6. Matt Cain — San Francisco Giants (at Dodgers, Mon 4:10 ET) Again, why wasn't this the Sunday night opener?
-Oh well, it’s still the main event of opening day and would be must-see TV regardless of when it's played.
+6. Matt Cain — San Francisco Giants (at Dodgers, Mon 4:10 ET) Again, why is this not the Sunday night opener?
+Oh well, it’s still the main event of opening day and would be must see TV regardless of when its played.

 8. Jered Weaver — Los Angeles Angels (at Reds, Mon.
 4:10 ET) A 20-game winner despite missing five starts with various ailments, Weaver aims to stay healthy and perhaps leapfrog Price and Verlander for his first Cy Young Award.

 9. Cole Hamels — Philadelphia Phillies (at Braves, Mon.
 7:10 ET) Hamels debuted a new look over the weekend and now readies for his first opening day start.
 Clearly, he takes that preparation seriously.

 10. C.C.
 Sabathia — New York Yankees (vs. Red Sox, Mon.
 1:05 ET) The Yankees workhorse will be one of the few recognizable names taking the field for Joe Girardi in their opener.
 His margin for error could be very, very slim.